 The first one, The Delinquent Teenager Who Was Mistaken for the World’s Top Climate Expert is a bigger-picture IPCC exposé.

 Into the Dustbin: Rajendra Pachauri, the Climate Report & the Nobel Peace Prize (2013)

-Rajendra Pachauri, the chairman of the Intergovernmental Panel on Climate Change (IPCC), is a non-stop train wreck.
-The IPCC is supposed to be an objective scientific body, but Pachauri writes forewords for Greenpeace publications and has accepted a ‘green crusader’ award.
-He is an aggressive policy advocate even though his organization is supposed to be policy neutral.
+Rajendra Pachauri, who chaired the Intergovernmental Panel on Climate Change (IPCC) for 13 years, is a non-stop train wreck.
+The IPCC is supposed to be an objective scientific body, but Pachauri wrote forewords for Greenpeace publications and accepted a ‘green crusader’ award during his tenure.
+He was an aggressive policy advocate even though the IPCC is supposed to be policy neutral.
 In 1996, an Indian High Court concluded that he’d “suppressed material facts” and “sworn to false affidavits.”
 Contrary to longstanding claims, he earned only one PhD rather than two.

-IPCC exposé, The Delinquent Teenager Who Was Mistaken for the World’s Top Climate Expert
+The Delinquent Teenager Who Was Mistaken for the World’s Top Climate Expert (2011)

 The UN’s Intergovernmental Panel on Climate Change (IPCC) writes a report informally known as the Climate Bible.
-Cited by governments around the world, it’s one of the reasons we’ve collectively decided that carbon dioxide emissions are dangerous.
+Cited by governments around the world, that report is the primary reason we all believe carbon dioxide emissions are dangerous.

 For years, the public was told the IPCC is an eminent, gold-standard organization comprised of the world’s top scientists and best experts.
 In fact, it is an unprofessional, scandal-plagued entity led by people with impaired judgment.
 We need to stop taking it seriously.